jeffreycharters/sadspiders/content/blog/20220417-easter-ride/index.md

 ![A Kanses-esque farmscape](dark-and-stormy.jpg)

 The first hint of the suck-assness to come came around 32km in at the 1h45min mark where the trail takes a band to the west-southwest.
-Which was basically straight into the wind, which is recorded as being about 30km/h sustained at a nearby whether station around that time.
+Which was basically straight into the wind, which is recorded as being about 30km/h sustained at a nearby weather station around that time.
 That stretch only lasted about half an hour and 8km and it was still early on in the ride, so we sucked it up and kept pedalling.

 ### I can program my watch, how's that for nerd-cred